hartenthaler/swiss-historic-events/README.md

 ﻿# swiss-historic-events
-This module provides historical facts (in German language) for [webtrees](https://www.webtrees.net/) - Historic Events: Switzerland based on data from Peter Jehli-Kamm, baum.jehli.ch
+This module provides historical facts (in German language) for [webtrees](https://www.webtrees.net/) - Historic Events: Switzerland

+This module contains around 120 events in Switzerland or with significance for the Swiss (since 1291), based on data from Peter Jehli-Kamm, baum.jehli.ch.

 ## System requirements
 Same as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).